-When it comes to the particulars of worship music in the assembly—genre, style, form, content, etc.—the Scriptures are surprisingly short-winded.
+When it comes to the particulars of worship music in the assembly—genre, style, form, and even content—the Scriptures are surprisingly short-winded.

 Obviously, there’s a need to talk about revelations, tongues, and interpretations, but that is for another time.
 Right now, we will suffice it to say that all of these things Paul mentions are aspects of actual church services, and Paul is explicitly clear about the singular purpose of all those aspects: they should all be done for the edification of the church.

 In these two similar passages, Paul respectively exhorts the Colossian and Ephesian churches regarding music.
-There are a number of principles implicit here, the most obvious being that music in the church should be—wait for it—biblical; that is, it should be spiritual in content (“psalms, hymns, and spiritual songs”).
-However, there are two principles that are especially important to us, namely:
+There are a number of things that are implicit here, but the most obvious is that music in the church needs to be—wait for it—biblical.
+That is, it should be spiritual in content (“psalms, hymns, and spiritual songs”).

 Putting It All Together: Music in the Church is “Congregational”